yykk0123/my-magic-tower-/README.md

 # yykk's magic tower game
 my first game

+Bthxtly contributes so much(my first game with GUI supports)!

 ## Introduction
 In this game, you'll act as a hero and is assigned to kill the evil Beelzebub.
 Be careful, since he has many strong monsters: slime, skeleton, bat, and